 The iron deficiency causes the leaves to turn yellow without affecting the green veins of the plant.

-Adding sulfur in the soil makes it a bit more acidic and disease resistant.
+Adding sulfur to the soil makes it a bit more acidic and disease-resistant.
 Balanced fertilizer helps the plant to bear more fruit production.

 You can also plant a cover crop to overcome any nutritional deficiency in the soil.

 Inadequate care of cucumber plants